-I am writing this on 6 May 2023, a few hours after the magnificent and Christ- centred coronation of King Charles III in London’s Westminster Abbey.
+I am writing this on May 6, 2023, a few hours after the magnificent and Christ- centered coronation of King Charles III in London’s Westminster Abbey.

 Many years ago, when he was still Prince of Wales, he responded to a suggestion I gave him and convened a meeting at Clarence House, his official London residence, bringing together senior British Muslim and Christian leaders.
 The subject for discussion was the apostasy law in Islam.

 I had told His Royal Highness how classical Islam demands the death penalty for all sane adult males who leave Islam.
 In some schools of sharia (Islamic law) it is the same penalty for sane adult females.
 Prince Charles was aghast.
 At the meeting, he asked the Muslim delegates whether this could possibly be true.
 As the apostasy law is well known to all Muslims, they were unable to deny it.

 The Prince then challenged those present to find a solution.

 The Muslim delegates were open to this, and it was left with the church leaders to follow up.
 Prince Charles had created an open door for positive change and a hugely significant advance in religious liberty, which could have benefitted countless thousands of Christian converts from Islam.

 Although there has been only one known state execution for apostasy in modern times (Rev. Hossein Soodmand, hanged in Iran in 1990), many converts are murdered by zealous Muslims following sharia – for example, Lawan Andimi, a Nigerian convert, who survived at least three attempts on his life before his kidnap and murder in 2020.